 If you have savings or capital (from things like investments or shares) this might affect how much Universal Credit you’ll get.

 If you need help getting online your Jobcentre or local council can provide support.
-Find out where to get support on UK Online.
+Find out where to get support on Online Centres Network.

 If you’re entitled to claim Universal Credit, you are expected to make your claim online on the Apply for Universal Credit website.